 Our "Animal Evaluation Matrix: Policies & Procedures That Protect the Lives of Shelter Animals" includes medical and behavior protocols, diagnostic tools, end of life protocols, with forms and checklists to increase accountability and improve performance, and more.

-These protocols were developed in collaboration with some of the most successful shelter directors in the country; directors running municipal and animal control-contracted shelters with live release rates of 97% - 99%.
+These protocols were developed in collaboration with some of the most successful shelter directors in the country; directors running municipal and animal control-contracted shelters with placement rates of 98% - 99%.
 By following the protocols, shelters with live release rates above 95% have reported even higher ones as a result.
 Those below 90% will see even more dramatic lifesaving increases.
 While we encourage all shelters to fully implement them, shelters can also evaluate them on a pilot project basis.